Shreyas-krishna/PythonComplete/README.md

 ## Notebooks

-Each notebook in the `PythonComplete/` folder is organized by topic and contains:
+Each notebook in the `PythonComplete/` sub-folders is organized by topic and contains:

 - **Concepts**: Explanation of the Python concepts covered.
 - **Code Examples**: Python code snippets and exercises.